ebranlard/pyDatView/README.md

 ```
 If the installation of `wxpython` fails, you may need to install the package python-wxgtk\* (e.g. `python-gtk3.0`) from your distribution.
 For Debian/Ubuntu systems, try:
 `sudo apt-get install python-wxgtk3.0`.
-For further troubleshooting you can check the [https://wiki.wxpython.org/](wxPython wiki page).
+For further troubleshooting you can check the [wxPython wiki page](https://wiki.wxpython.org/).

 If the requirements are successfully installed you can run pyDatView by typing:
 ```bash